NeRdTheNed/OSWrapper/README.md

 | oswrapper_image.h | Link with -framework AppKit       | Initialise the COM library, link with windowscodecs.lib                              |
 | oswrapper_audio.h | Link with -framework AudioToolbox | Initialise the COM library, link with mfplat.lib, mfreadwrite.lib, and shlwapi.lib   |

+Full examples of linking and using OSWrapper libraries can be found in the test folder.

 ## Future work

 - Emscripten image / audio decoding